 Sycamore Street/Main Street

-Supported By: Arizona Community Foundation, City of Phoenix Parks & Recreation, Home Depot, Hensley Beverage Company, Lou & Evelyn Grubb, Phoenix New Times, Radio Phoenix, S&M Moving Systems, SRP, Yelp
+Supported By: Arizona Community Foundation, City of Phoenix Parks & Recreation, Arizona Humanities, Home Depot, Hensley Beverage Company, Lou & Evelyn Grubb, Phoenix New Times, Radio Phoenix, S&M Moving Systems, SRP, Yelp

 Event Highlights: Three days of live arts and humanities programming – 80 performances/presentations + 80 arts and cultural exhibitors!
 Plus a hands-on community mural, food trucks, flash performances, a beer & wine garden, a Family Zone play area and more!